jfdm/jfdm.github.io/post/2015-07-05-idris-compiling.md

 + defunctionalised
 + turned into code

-These checks are not necessarily robust and code written in a poor style can lead to false negatives being reported, or the idris compiler becoming confused as to what is happening.
+These ~~checks are not necessarily robust~~ stages perform a series of checks on the code, or apply transformations, and when presented with code written in a *poor style* can lead to false negatives being reported, or the Idris compiler becoming confused as to what is happening.
+This can lead to Idris experiencing long compile times or failing to compile successfully.

-Here are some hand tips for working with Idris.
+Here are some hand tips for working with Idris that can help with these situations.

 ## Pattern Matching is your friend

-Some uses of case split and use of views can lead to long elaboration times, if you use these techniques to interrogate a value on the LHS.
+Case-spliting and views can lead to long elaboration times, especially when used to interrogate a value on the left-hand side.
-In these cases pattern matching is a better technique here.
+In these cases pattern matching is a better technique to use.

-essentially, using case split and with/views when pattern matching on the LHS would have sufficed,
+Using case split and with/views when pattern matching on the LHS would have sufficed,

 ## Namespace disambiguation